Updated: Jun 8

 If you developed symptoms AFTER having a positive COVID test:

-You need to stay home for 10 days after your positive test result -AND- until you have been fever-free for at least 24 hours WITHOUT the use of fever-reducing medications #ad -AND- any other symptoms have improved
+You need to stay home for 5 days after your positive test result -AND- you have been fever-free for at least 24 hours WITHOUT the use of fever-reducing medications -AND- any other symptoms have improved

 If you never had any symptoms but tested positive:

-You need to stay home for 10 days after your initial exposure, following by 5 days of wearing a mask in public or around others
+You need to stay home for 5 days after your initial exposure, following by 5 days of wearing a mask in public or around others

 You do not need a repeat COVID test to determine when you can stop isolating.
 In fact, some people may continue to test positive, even when all of their symptoms have resolved.